Why Is My Penis That Color?

-You might not notice it, but dicks change color pretty significantly throughout your lifetime.
-Not only do your genitals tend to be darker than the rest of your body, but there's also a whole host of factors that influence the exact color of your junk.
+You might not notice it, but penises, colliliqually called dicks, change color pretty significantly throughout your lifetime.
+Not only does that part of your body tend to be darker than the rest of your body, but there's also a whole host of factors that influence the exact color of your penis and balls.
 From boners and puberty to bruising and STIs, there are plenty of good reasons your penis might look slightly different than usual––and most of them, thankfully, are pretty harmless.

 The first thing to know is, "The closest skin in the body to penile skin is eyelid skin," Turek explained.
 "It's similarly devoid of fat, and it is very thin and distensible."

-Because the skin covering the shaft is so lightweight, boners tend to turn dicks a kind of reddish-purple color.
+Because the skin covering the shaft of the penis is so lightweight, boners tend to turn dicks a dark, kind of reddish-purple color.
 This is nothing to worry about, as the temporary color change is caused by blood rushing to the penis, pumping up the blood vessels and causing a hard-on.

 There are other, more serious color changes to worry about, though.